Ure Park Improvements, 2021

 2108 Roosevelt Dr (Map)

-Ure Park is a 1.82 acre neighborhood park that abuts the Fish Creek.
-The city purchased the land from Barbara Ure in 1982, and the former Ure residence was used by the Spenard Lions Club as a meeting place.
+Ure Park is a 1.82 acre neighborhood park in the historic Spenard area of Anchorage, and abuts the scenic Fish Creek.
+The city purchased the land from Barbara Ure in 1982, and the former Ure residence has been used by the Spenard Lions Club as a meeting place.

-In 2017, Parks and Recreation removed the structure that was on the site due to safety concerns and in 2018 hosted a volunteer event to limb vegetation, pick up trash, and remove invasive species.
+In 2017, Parks and Recreation removed the structure on the site due to safety concern,s and in 2018 hosted a volunteer event to limb vegetation, pick up trash, and remove invasive species.
 In April 2019, voters approved a $100,000 municipal bond to continue park improvements.

-As of spring 2020, a survey has been conducted of the park, and the planning team associated with this project is currently assessing the costs associated with building a bridge or passage across Fish Creek, which will include a flood study and permitting that would facilitate safe passage to the Fish Creek Trail.
+In the spring of 2020, a survey was conducted of the park property, and a Parks and Recreation planning team assigned this project is currently assessing costs associated with building a bridge or passage across Fish Creek.
+This assessment will include a flood study and secure permitting that would facilitate safe passage to the Fish Creek Trail.

-This project has been brought to two Spenard Community councils in the past three years, and has had two consecutive years of volunteer events (2018 and 2019) that included brush clearing and garbage cleanup in the park.
-During the last volunteer event and the last community council we attended for Ure Park, we encouraged members of the community to provide input on their visions of the park.
-We found that members of the community would prefer that the area be preserved in its natural condition, but activated in a way that benefits the community through programming that could include things like a trail to the existing Fish Creek Trail, which runs behind the park, and/or a community garden.
+This project has been brought to two Spenard Community Council meetings in the past three years, and has had two consecutive years of volunteer events (2018 and 2019) that included brush clearing and garbage cleanup in the park.
+During the last volunteer event and the last community council meeting, members of the community were encouraged to provide input for their visions of the park, with a general consensus since indicating that members of the neighborhood would prefer the area be preserved in its natural condition, but activated in such a way to benefit the community through programming (i.e. a trail spur to existing Fish Creek Trail, which runs behind the park, and/or a community garden.)